 If you’ve already mastered the art of tie tying, you are good to go.
-However, if you haven’t quite nailed the look you’re going for you’ll want to work on it before you slip into your wedding look as it can be quite stressful.
-If you’re going for something that you don’t normally rock, like a bowtie it may take a few tries so don’t get discouraged and try to remain calm.
+However, if you haven’t quite nailed the look you’re going for you’ll want to work on it before you slip into your wedding suit as it can be quite stressful.
+If you’re going for something that you don’t normally rock, like a bowtie, it may take a few tries so don’t get discouraged and try to remain calm.
 There are plenty of YouTube videos to guide you.

 Use the washroom

 Lucky for you, using the washroom will be much easier for you than it will for your blushing bride.
 She’ll probably have to have a pal help her mess about with copious layers of tulle and taffeta, while you only have to undo a button and a zipper (clearly only a one-man job).
 Even though it’s super simple, we suggest going before you get suited and booted.
 You don’t want to risk having nature call while you’re standing at that altar.